 - Macbook Pro

-What are the symptoms of "Adobe Flash Player Is Out of Date" PUP on your Mac?
+What Are The Symptoms of "Adobe Flash Player Is Out of Date" PUP On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active: